stormeyes/PyMailMan/README.md

 from PyMailer import PyMailer

 mail = PyMailer(host='smtp.qq.com', user='12345678', password='12345678')
-//You need to write the absolute path of the file mail.send(['783087000@qq.com'], 'This is title', 'This is the content','/home/kongkongyzt/a.txt'，'/home/kongkongyzt/a.txt') print 'OK' if mail.status else mail.errMsg
+#You need to write the absolute path of the file
+mail.send(
+    ['783087000@qq.com'],
+    'This is title',
+    'This is the content',
+    '/home/kongkongyzt/a.txt',
+    '/home/kongkongyzt/a.txt'
+)
+print 'OK' if mail.status else mail.errMsg
 ```